-Unless you also hold a European Union passport or your spouse is an European Union citizen, you will have to, generally speaking, apply for a residency visa at the Portuguese Embassy with jurisdiction over of the country where you currently live.
+Unless you also hold a European Union passport or your spouse is a European Union citizen, you will have to, generally speaking, apply for a residency visa at the Portuguese Embassy with jurisdiction over the country where you currently live.

-There are different types of visa that you can choose from including passive income visa (also known as a D7), visa to conduct business (either as a free-lancer or as a business owner), among others.
-Alternatively once can also apply for a Residency Permit for Investment Purposes, also known as the Golden Visa, therefore skipping application for a visa with the Portuguese Embassy prior to travelling to Madeira.
+There are different types of visas that you can choose from including a passive income visa (also known as a D7), and a visa to conduct business (either as a freelancer or as a business owner), among others.
+Alternatively one can also apply for a Residency Permit for Investment Purposes, also known as the Golden Visa, therefore skipping the application for a visa with the Portuguese Embassy prior to travelling to Madeira.

 Digital Nomads and Pensioners

-Digital nomads and pensioners wishing to relocate to Madeira Island, Portugal, may be eligible to the very sought after Non-Habitual Resident scheme, a set of tax benefits available to those effectively taking up tax residency on the island.
-Under the NHR scheme foreign sourced income is exempt from personal income taxation in Portugal (Madeira island included), while some types of Portuguese sourced income may be subject to special flat rates.
+Digital nomads and pensioners wishing to relocate to Madeira Island, Portugal, may be eligible for the very sought-after Non-Habitual Resident scheme, a set of tax benefits available to those effectively taking up tax residency on the island.
+Under the NHR scheme foreign-sourced income is exempt from personal income taxation in Portugal (Madeira island included), while some types of Portuguese-sourced income may be subject to special flat rates.

 To digital nomads and internet entrepreneurs, who usually need a good internet connection to generate their income, Madeira offers incredible internet speeds, when compared to mainland Europe.
 This is because Madeira benefits from a Submarine Cable Station, hosted in the “Madeira Datacenter”, operating several international optical submarine cables, allowing interconnectivity with national and international SDH networks and providing, as such, significant advantages in terms of quality, cost, bandwidth and scalability.

 Another available infrastructure is the Internet Gateway provided by Marconi Internet Direct (MID).
-This MID offers international Internet access without any kind of contention and using diversity in the access to international backbones.
+This MID offers international Internet access without any kind of contention and uses diversity in the access to international backbones.